YueminLi/Dog_Breed_Classifier/README.md

 - `extract_bottleneck_features.py`: Python function to extract bottleneck features

 - `bottleneck_features`: folder contains pre-trained models
-  - `DogVGG16Data.npz`: pre-trained VGG16 model (this will need to be downloaded from the link provided above)
+  - `DogVGG16Data.npz`: pre-trained VGG16 model (this has already been downloaded)
   - `DogResnet50Data.npz`: pre-trained ResNet-50 model (this will need to be downloaded from the link provided above)

 - `saved_models`: folder contains trained models from the `dog_app.ipynb` notebook (all are saved while running the `dog_app.ipynb`)